 However, symptoms will vary according to the type and how it affects the person, and whether it affects one part of the body or a whole body system.

 There are two main types of scleroderma, including localized and systemic scleroderma.

 Localized scleroderma mainly affects the skin, but it may have an impact on the muscles and bones.

 Systemic scleroderma affects the whole body, including the blood and internal organs, and especially the kidneys, esophagus, heart, and lungs.

-Localized scleroderma is the mildest form of scleroderma.
+Localized scleroderma is the mildest form.
 It does not affect the internal organs.
-There are two main types: morphea and linear scleroderma.
+There are

-Morphea: Symptoms include oval-shaped patches of lighter or darker skin, which may be itchy, hairless, and shiny.
-The shapes have a purple border, and they are white in the middle.
+- Morphea: Symptoms include oval-shaped patches of skin that are darker or lighter than a person’s natural skin color and which may be itchy, hairless, and shiny.
+The shapes have a purple border and they are white in the middle.